ekonda/vkpore/README.md

 You can use these classes from `vkpore.objects` to parse source data into instances.
-If you need something not supported by the library, every instance has `.source` field with raw source data.
+If you need something not supported by the library, every instance has `.content_raw` field with raw source data.

 - `Sticker` (type: `sticker`)
 - `Video` (type: `video`)